orbit-love/panoramica-docs/blog/2023-07-26-introducting-panoramica/index.md

 end users about both the developer experience and user experience.

 On the user side,
-any Orbit user (including new ones!) can [email us](mailto:josh@orbit.love) to get access to a Panoramica instance hosted by Orbit.
+**any Orbit user (including new ones!) can [complete this form](https://panoramica.ai/#request-access) to get access to a Panoramica instance hosted by Orbit**.
 Once users have access, they can create a project and connect their Orbit workspace.
 For AI-powered features, users have the choice to use their own API keys for the LLM + Vector DBs we support out of the box (OpenAI and Pinecone) or use keys that we provide by default.